-- HC-10.1.14 The Board must encourage participation by management regarding matters the Board is considering, and also by management members who by reason of responsibilities or succession, the CEO believes should have exposure to the directors. - Mon-executive directors should have free access to the insurance consultants, insurance managers and captive insurance firms' management beyond that provided in Board meetings.
+- HC-10.1.14 The Board must encourage participation by management regarding matters the Board is considering, and also by management members who by reason of responsibilities or succession, the CEO believes should have exposure to the directors. - HC-10.1.15 Non-executive directors should have free access to the insurance consultants, insurance managers, insurance aggregators and captive insurance firms' management beyond that provided in Board meetings.
 Such access should be through the Chairman of the Audit Committee or CEO.
 The Board should make this policy known to management to alleviate any management concerns about a director's authority in this regard.